Shir0kamii/Flask-CSV/README.rst

 #############################################

 The remaining arguments of `send_csv` will be passed to `send_file`.
-For example, to disable caching, do the following
+For example, to disable caching, do the following:

 .. code-block:: python